-And you’ll be extremely happy to hear that they’re opening a second, larger, permanent location in Soho with a whole swathe of all new dishes & drinks.
+And you’ll be extremely happy to hear that they’ve opened a second, larger location in Soho with a whole swathe of all new dishes & drinks.

-For anyone who hasn’t been to Bubala, it’s a pop-up-turned-permanent success story involving an all-vegetarian Middle-Eastern menu in Spitalfields.
-But the fact that it’s vegetarian is neither here nor there, and it’s entirely possible you wouldn’t even notice if you weren’t told, thanks to the parade of inventive & delicious dishes served up by Executive Chef Helen Graham (the former head chef at The Palomar).
+For anyone who hasn’t been to Bubala, it’s a pop-up that turned into one of the best restaurants in East London.
+And the fact that it’s vegetarian is neither here nor there – in fact it’s entirely possible you wouldn’t even notice if you weren’t told, thanks to the parade of inventive & delicious dishes served up by Executive Chef Helen Graham (the former head chef at The Palomar).

-On that yakitori, they’ll be charring all-new dishes like hispi cabbage with mandarin and ras el hanout ponzu, as well as a Yemeni malawach flatbread loaded up with stracciatella, Kalamata olives & smoked aubergine honey.
-Of course, they’re also playing all the hits from Spitalfields too, including their hunks of fried halloumi with a beautifully caramelised crust, bathed in fennel honey & chamomile; their burnt butter hummus; and their absurdly crispy potato latkes with their beautiful, mille-feuilles-like folds.
+Of course, they’re also playing a few of the hits from Spitalfields too, including their hunks of fried halloumi with a beautifully caramelised crust, bathed in fennel honey & chamomile; their burnt butter hummus; and their absurdly crispy potato latkes with their beautiful, mille-feuilles-like folds.

 Ol’ Shelley would probably find a few poems in there.

 NOTE: Bubala Soho is open for lunch & dinner, Monday – Saturday.
 You can find out more, and make a booking, at the website right HERE.

 Bubala Soho | 15 Poland Street, W1F 8PR

 Got beef with beef?
 Here are the best vegetarian restaurants in London.